(for the site menu, click the three little lines in the upper right corner of the page)

 I spent a lot of time and effort creating my world.
 It’s a modern day fantasy setting, with elves and dragons and magic, but also with cellphones and subways and nine-to-five jobs at the office.
 So, it’s a bit like the real world, except with a whole bunch of the more common elements from various fantasy settings thrown into the mix.
 I set up a wiki for it here.

 Then, one day, as I was going on and on about my world to a friend of mine, they suggested I write a story about it – a short story about a regular guy doing everyday things, only in this alternate world I’d created.

 So I did…

 I created a world, I wrote little stories, and I wrote a novel.
 I did not get into game design though, and I’m not entirely sure I really want to anymore.
-I’m having way too much fun writing my own stories and making my own stuff up.
+I’m having way too much fun making my own stuff up.

 At the moment I’m in the planning stages of my next novel, which may be two different ones, with the end of the first one intersecting with the middle of the second one.
 It’s not set in stone and a lot may still change before it gets time to even start writing.
-Who knows, I may end up throwing the entire thing away and writing something completely different instead.
+Who knows, I may end up throwing the entire thing away and write something completely different instead (spoiler: I did).